jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 > [!WARNING]
 > This rule is not used internally by `utf8proc`
 > and does not appear in [Unicode Standard Annex #29][unicode_standard_annex_29].
-> Therefore, this method is likely to be deprecated unless a use case is identified.
+> Therefore, this method may be deprecated in the future unless a use case is identified.

+<a id="codepointDecompositionType"></a>

 #### 1.1.8.   codepointDecompositionType